-If an accused has a previous felony conviction for a specified sex offense, a PC 647.6 violation is punishable by two, four, or six years in state prison.
+If an accused has a previous felony conviction for a specified sex offense, a PC 647.6 violation is punishable by up to six years in state prison.

-Luckily, there are several legal defenses that a defendant can raise if accused under Penal Code 647.6.
+Criminal defense attorneys draw upon several legal strategies to help clients contest charges under this law.
 A good defense may work to reduce or even dismiss a charge.

 Some common defenses to allegations under this statute include:

-Any “touching,” even if done through a child's clothing, is sufficient to result in a crime under this statute.
+Any “touching,” even if done through a child’s clothing, is sufficient to result in a crime under this statute.5